gcaeirodias/multi_HWE_tests/README.md

 ~~~

 ## Citation
-If you use this scrip on your work, please cite the article where this script was first used: Caeiro-Dias G, Osborne MJ, Turner TF, In review (to be updated uppon publication).
+Please cite the article where these functions were first published: [Caeiro-Dias G, Osborne MJ, Turner TF (2024).
+Time is of the essence: using archived samples in the development a GT-seq panel to preserve continuity of ongoing genetic monitoring.
+Authorea](https://doi.org/10.22541/au.173501104.41338406/v1).

 ## References
 1. Paradis E (2010) pegas: an R package for population genetics with an integrated-modular approach. _Bioinformatics_, 26(3):419-420. <https://doi.org/10.1093/bioinformatics/btp696>.